-The concentrations of Total Phosphorus were fluctuated in and out of the target range throughout the summer.
-Phosphate, the usable form of phosphorus, was in the target range during all testing events.
+The concentrations of both Total Phosphorus and Phosphate were within the target range throughout the summer.
+Phosphate is the usable form of phosphorus.

 The Nitrate concentrations remained comfortably within the target range throughout the entire summer.
 Although concentrations are still in the target range, it is important that residents take measures to ensure their property is not contributing excess fertilizers to the lake.